TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Data_Subsystem.md

 1. Data shall be transmitted on the unlicensed 915 MHz ISM band bounded by 902 MHz and 928 MHz.
 This constraint comes from the FCC standards for the 902 MHz to 928 MHz ISM band.
 A license is required to operate in many other frequency bands, so those frequency bands must be avoided.
 Other frequency bands are reserved for certain applications, these must be avoided as well.
 The system will use LoRa to transmit data, and LoRa uses the 915 MHz ISM band, therefore, the system is constrained to using this frequency band.
 2. Data shall be transmitted according to the standards set by The LoRa Alliance that define the LoRa protocol.
 For the system to transmit data properly with LoRa, it must follow the standards that define LoRa.
 This includes how data must be encoded using Chirp Spread Spectrum modulation for LoRa.
 The LoRa concentrator module must receive data encoded in that manner to properly demodulate the chirps so the data can be collected from the LoRa packets.
 3. The system shall be able to communicate effectively over a distance of at least 255 feet, which is a generous estimate of the straight line distance between the capstone lab and the furthest point the MCU may be located beside the lot entrance/exit.
 This distance must be achieved even when the signal has to pass through several layers of material that are part of Brown Hall.
 Reliable communication is a requirement for the system to function as intended.
 The calculation to approximate straight line distance from the capstone lab to the side of the road is: distance = sqrt(((num_floors*floor_height)^2)+(horizontal_distance^2)), num_floors being equal to 3, floor_height being equal to 15 ft, and horizontal_distance being equal to 250 ft.
 These values are purposely generous to account for any inaccuracy in the estimates, since the horizontal distance is based on a Google Maps measurement of 190ft (center of Brown Hall to the far side of the road), and the floor height is from an estimate based on average ceiling height plus the distance between floors (thickness of the floor).
 The signal will also have to be able to penetrate materials such as concrete, metal, and glass.
 The inability to penetrate these materials will mean an inability to transmit and receive data.
 The system must also be resilient to interference from the many 2.4GHz devices located across the entirety of Brown Hall.
-4. The system is constrained by the limited data rate that is inherent to the LoRaWAN protocol.
+4. The system is constrained by the limited data rate that is inherent to the LoRaWAN protocol [11].
 Specifically, the bit rate can range between 0.3 kbps to 27 kbps depending on the spreading factor and bandwidth used.
 A balance will have to be achieved between the spreading factor, bandwidth, range, battery life, and data rate.
 The spreading factor can range from SF7 to SF12.
 A higher spreading factor means more range, slower data rate, and shorter battery life.
 The inverse is true for lower spreading factors.
-5. The system is constrained by the maximum payload size afforded by LoRaWAN.
+5. The system is constrained by the maximum payload size afforded by LoRaWAN [11].
 Depending on the spreading factor, the maximum payload size can range from 51 bytes to 222 bytes.
 As the spreading factor gets smaller, the payload can become larger.

 ## Schematics / Block Diagrams